Kong/docs.konghq.com/app/_src/gateway/kong-manager/auth/workspaces-and-teams.md

     | Plugins | Portal    | Routes       | Services      |
     | SNIs    | Upstreams | Vitals       | PermalinkStep |

-4. Click **Create New Workspace**, and you will see your new workspace dashboard.
+4. Click **Create New Workspace** to open a new workspace dashboard.
 5. Click the **Teams** tab.
 6. From the Teams page, click the **Roles** tab.
 7. Select `SecureWorkspace` to view the default roles that come with {{site.base_gateway}}.